laravel/nova-docs/4.0/resources/repeater-field.md

 ### HasManyMorphable Preset

 The `HasManyMorphable` preset saves data using Eloquent `HasMany` relationships, but each repeatable item can be of multiple object types.
-To use the `HasManyMorphable` preset, call the `asHasManyMorphable` method on the `Repeater` instance:
+To use the `HasManyMorphable` preset, invoke the `asHasManyMorphable` method on the `Repeater` field definition:

 ```php
 Repeater::make('Attachments')